ovh/docs/pages/web/microsoft-collaborative-solutions/exchange_security_policy/guide.en-ie.md

 To make this change, enter the information listed in the table below:

 - **Lockout threshold**: Set the number of unsuccessful log-in attempts before the account locks.
 Enter "0" to not apply a lockout threshold.
 - **Lockout counter reset time**: This field will only appear if a lockout threshold has been set.
-Specify the time it takes for the failed connection attempt counter to reset.
+Specify the time in minutes it takes for the failed connection attempt counter to reset.
 - **Account lockout duration**: This field will only appear if a lockout threshold has been set.
-Specify the time period during which the Exchange account will remain locked if the lockout threshold has been reached.
+Specify the time period in minutes during which the Exchange account will remain locked if the lockout threshold has been reached.

 Once this information has been entered, you can save these changes for Email and Email Pro solutions by clicking on `Next`{.action}, then `Confirm`{.action}.
 For the Exchange solution, click `Save changes`{.action}.